 - 1. While running the existing 4.11.0.0 system, log in to the UI as root administrator. - 2.
 In the left navigation bar, click Templates. - 3.
 In Select view, click Templates. - 4.
-Click Register template.

-5. In the Register template dialog box, specify the following values (do not change these):
+Click Register template. - The Register template dialog box is displayed. - 5.
+In the Register template dialog box, specify the following values (do not change these):